yshin12/fadtwo/README.md

   (4) rz_selection_joint.R - for estimating the RZ model with model selection; joint method

   (5) rz_selection_iter.R - for estimating the RZ model with model selection; iterative method

+  (6) rz_dat_original.csv - The original data file from RZ paper; required to generate an updated data for the STATA usage later